-Please note that as of October 8, 2014, relatively minor infractions of Penn’s Code of Academic Integrity (those meritting judicial sanctions of Warning and/or Letters of Reprimand) will not be part of students’ permanent records and, therefore, will not be reportable outside of Penn.
-This change in reporting does not change the Code of Academic Integrity nor the University’s Charter.
-Rather, it is a change in the process and practices related to the reporting of violations.
+Relatively minor infractions of Penn’s Code of Academic Integrity and first time offenses (those meriting judicial sanctions of Warning and/or Letters of Reprimand) will not be part of students’ permanent records and, therefore, will not be reportable outside of Penn.

 In all cases, professors always have the power to assign a student the grade that the student’s work has merited.

 For more details about the OSC’s mission consult their website.

 For more details about procedures in academic integrity cases see:

 Charter of the University of Pennsylvania Disciplinary System

 Back to Top

 - Call the Office of Student Conduct (215 898 5651).
 Either the Director or one of the Associate Directors will speak with you.